 RT and Dorothy didn't set out to create a new business model in food distribution, but that's what they did.

 Today's food redistribution industry is a direct evolution of that dream, and our small family business has grown to be the largest food industry redistributor in North America.
-In 2018, we partnered with 900 manufacturers and supplied product in less-than-truckload (LTL) quantities to 4,500 customers in all 50 states and 39 countries.
+Today, we partner with 1,040 manufacturers and supply product in less-than-truckload (LTL) quantities to 4,700 customers in all 50 states and 39 countries.

 "Everything that has made Dot what it is today has been a collective endeavor, and if there's one thing you can say about all of us, it's that growth is in our DNA.
 It's what we do.
 We're confident that the core values, culture, and dedication that Mom and Dad instilled will carry Dot successfully through another 60 years or more," says Executive Chairman John Tracy.